jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

     A two bit decoder.
 Two input signals are decoded to control a the four putput signals.
 At any time, only one of the four output signals is high.

-* The trick to creating a decoder with more than one bit is to use and gates with specific inputs inverted

-    * Create an and gate for all patterns of inverted inputs
-    * This idea works well for any case where a specific input patten should result in an output signal being high

 * This particular design scales such that one can create decoders of any size